sdonchez/ECE8473/Assignment7/README.md

 - `Makefile` - Build file outlining dependencies for each executable.

 ## Build and Test Procedure
-To build both executables (as well as the necessary custom library), execute `make all`.
+To build both executables, execute `make all`.

 To clean up all compilation products, execute `make clean`.